Foxto1/ai-alternative-path/README.md

-# AI What If – Terminal

-**AI What If** is an interactive terminal application designed to explore hypothetical “what if” scenarios.
+**Ai Alternative Path** is an interactive terminal application designed to explore hypothetical “what if” scenarios.
 Users enter questions in a terminal-like interface, and the AI provides concise, structured, and professional responses.

 ## Key Features